kburchfiel/pfn_2/README.md

 # Contents

-Note: many of these sections have not yet been completed or even started.
+Note: many of these sections have not yet been completed or even started; in addition, other sections may be added in later on.
 I'm working on this project in my free time (which, as a new dad, is not very abundant!), so it may be a while before I begin or finalize a given section.

-## Introduction (Not yet complete)
+## Part 1: Introduction

+### Why Use Python (complete)

-This section will explain (1) why you should consider using Python at your nonprofit organization and (2) how I put this code together.
+This essay explains why you should consider using Python at your nonprofit organization.

+## Part 2: Retrieval

-## Data Retrieval (Not yet started)
+### Data Retrieval (Mostly Complete)

-This section will show how to import data into your Python scripts from a range of sources.
+This section provides a brief overview of importing data into Python scripts from multiple sources.

-## Spreadsheet Operations (Not yet started)

-This section will demonstrate how to use Python to perform many tasks for which you might normally use a spreadsheet editor.
-It also provides an introduction to Pandas, a powerful library for viewing and transforming data within Python.
+### Data Prep (mostly complete)

+This section shows how to clean and reformat data so that it can be incorporated into various analyses.

-## Retrieving Census Data (Mostly Complete)
+### Retrieving Census Data (Mostly Complete)

 This section shows how to use Python to retrieve data from the US Census API, a great source of public-domain demographic data.

+## Part 3: Analyses

-## Data Cleaning (Not yet started)
+### Descriptive Stats (not yet started)

-In this section, you'll learn how to use Python to perform some basic data cleaning tasks.
-The section also provides tips on handling duplicate entries and missing data.
+In this section, you'll learn how to use Python to calculate a range of descriptive statistics.

+### Regression Analyses (not yet started)

+This section will show how to create linear regressions within Python.

+## Part 4: Visualizations

-## Graphing (Not yet started)
+### Graphing (Not yet started)

 Plotly is a powerful tool for creating both interactive and static charts.
 This section will demonstrate how to create bar, line, and scatter plots along with treemaps (an alternative to pie charts).

-## Mapping (Initial draft complete)
+### Mapping (Initial draft complete)

 This section demonstrates how to use Folium to create interactive choropleth maps.
 I may expand this section in the future to include additional map types (such as maps of points and routes).